-The District faces many significant future operational, capital and regulatory requirements.
+The District continues to be challenged with many significant future operational, capital and regulatory requirements.
 These challenges will need advanced planning of external and internal factors to ensure the organization is prepared.
 Some of the known and anticipated challenges and opportunities are the following: